What is the cost to replace polybutylene pipes?

 These factors lead the guide to warn home buyers to avoid buying homes with the material if they can or to add an estimated cost of a polybutylene re-pipe into their budget.

-Since it's likely polybutylene will leak eventually, some insurance companies refuse to cover houses with these pipes, and that the pipes could turn off buyers, it may be best to replace them soon as possible.
+Since it's likely polybutylene will leak eventually, some insurance companies refuse to cover houses with these pipes, and that the pipes could turn off buyers, it may be best to replace them as soon as possible.

 Getting new pipes